 - Tax consequences of the division of assets

-While you would like to believe that your spouse won’t hide anything from you and the legal system during the division of marital assets, it’s important to have an attorney on your side who can ensure that no stone is left unturned.
+While you would like to believe that your spouse won’t hide anything during the division of marital assets, it’s important to have an attorney on your side.
+Kalinoski Law Offices can ensure that no stone is left unturned.

 - Ensure there are no hidden assets

-- Review the value of any business ventures so that it is split fairly
+- Review the value of all business ventures so that the split is fair

 - Discuss alimony agreements

-- Discuss how stocks can be divided in the future for the financial benefit of the couple
+- Discuss the potential division of stocks in the future for the financial benefit of the couple

 Perhaps before you tied the knot, you and your ex signed a prenuptial agreement.
 If that’s the case, that may greatly help your divorce to move smoothly.

 However, if the agreement is not valid, your attorney will be able to guide you through the process of challenging the agreement.
 We’ll ensure your spouse does not take advantage of you.

 In addition, if your ex is trying to unjustly take property that the agreement clearly defines, we can help protect your rights and get you the assets that are rightfully yours.

 High Asset Divorce and Children

-You may worry that because your spouse was the primary contributor to your marital assets that he or she will be the one to get custody of your children.
-However, the court is not as interested in the financials of child custody, but rather what is in the child’s best interest.
+You may worry that because your spouse was the primary contributor to your marital assets, they will get custody of your children.
+However, the court is less interested in the financials of child custody, but rather the child’s best interest.

 Not only will the court review the child’s immediate needs, but also the long-term plans.
 This may include the discussion of college savings, creating a trust fund, etc.

 It’s important that you and your ex stay on the same page.
 While you may have sour feelings, the court will be able to tell if something is wrong during the custody hearing.